Skip to main content

 What should I do immediately after a car accident in San Diego?

-After a car accident in San Diego: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a San Diego car accident lawyer before giving recorded statements.
+After a car accident in San Diego: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+For a San Diego file, cross-check this answer against SR-163, Sharp Memorial Hospital, and any first adjuster message before relying on the general rule.
+The next record to protect may be the body-shop supplement; match it with the transportation-corridor review before the claim story hardens.

 How do I file a police report for a car accident in San Diego?